Pony-Driland/Website/docs/data/characters/rainbow-queen/README.md

 #---

-Rainbow Queen, a majestic and enigmatic figure in the world of Pony Driland, a powerful being with a complex personality, she is known for both her benevolence and her darkness side.
+Rainbow Queen is a majestic and enigmatic figure in the world of Pony Driland, a powerful being with a complex personality, she is known for both her benevolence and her darkness side.
 While she demonstrates care for the souls of the deceased and a desire to protect Pony Driland, her methods are sometimes questionable.
 Her ability to manipulate divine energies further contribute to her enigma.

 {{content_list}}